 Thanks to its robust construction, Alufast protects the door, prolonging its life by deflecting the impact from passing traffic.

 Indeed, in environments like the Lancasterian Special Education Needs school, wheelchair damage was causing plastic finger guards to split or tear within weeks.
 Manchester City Council (MCC) had previously tried a number of finger guard solutions without success.
 Robustness and product life was a problem, with plastic finger guards being replaced every six to 12 months.

 We were happy to install our extreme duty finger guard as we knew the solid aluminium construction would both keep fingers safe and protect doors from damage.

 After 12 months, MCC had installed Alufast in some of their most challenging school environments — and were so confident of its durability, they planned to roll it out across their entire education sector.

 As the first attempt at finger safety, plastic guards covered the gap between the door and frame.
 In some situations, like the home, they’re safe and do the job.
-However, in high traffic environments, like schools, hospitals, restaurants and retail environments, they’re simply not durable enough.
+However, in high traffic areas, like schools, hospitals, restaurants and retail environments, they’re simply not durable enough.